Supermajority: Autonomous communities

 Each Spanish autonomous community has its own Statute of Autonomy, working like a local constitution that is subject to the 1978 Constitution and national powers.

 The Statute of Autonomy of the Canary Islands states that its economic and fiscal regime and electoral law need a two-thirds majority of the Parliament to be modified.
 On its behalf, the Ombudsman needs a three-fifths majority to be appointed.
 Also, if a two-thirds majority votes against a law project, it must be proposed to the following session.

 Taiwan

 Before the Additional Articles of the Constitution of the Republic of China in 2005, constitutional amendments needed to be passed by the National Assembly.
 Since the Additional Articles were ratified on June 7, 2005, the National Assembly was abolished.
 Amendments of the constitution need to be proposed by more than one-quarter of members of the Legislative Yuan, passed by three-quarters of those present in the meeting, the presence of which must surpass three-quarters of all members of the Legislative Yuan, followed by the approval of more than half (50%) of all eligible voters in a referendum.

 Turkey

 In Turkey, constitutional amendments need a three fifths majority (360 votes) to be put forward to a referendum and a two-thirds majority (400 votes) to be ratified directly.

 Ukraine

+Legislative veto

+The president of Ukraine may refuse to sign a bill and return it to the Verkhovna Rada with proposed amendments.
+The Verkhovna Rada may override a veto by a two-thirds majority.